paul0warren/my-voice-analysis/README.md

 script logic is the same.

 ## Pronunciation
-My-Voice-Analysis and MYprosody repos are two capsulated libraries from one of our main projects on speech scoring.
+My-Voice-Analysis and MYprosody repos are two capsulated libraries from one of [MySolutions](https://github.com/Shahabks) main projects on speech scoring.
 The main project (its early version) employed ASR and used the Hidden Markov Model framework to train simple Gaussian acoustic models for each phoneme for each speaker in the given available audio datasets, then calculating all the symmetric K-L divergences for each pair of models for each speaker.
 What you see in these repos are just an approximate of those model without paying attention to level of accuracy of each phenome rather on fluency
 In the project's machine learning model we considered audio files of speakers who possessed an appropriate degree of pronunciation, either in general or for a specific utterance, word or phoneme, (in effect they had been rated with expert-human graders).
 Here below the figure illustrates some of the factors that the expert-human grader had considered in rating as an overall score

 ![image](https://user-images.githubusercontent.com/27753966/98312800-cf583a80-2015-11eb-9ecb-99658ecabdbb.png)